2024-08-05

 Terms of Reference

 Satellite altimetry missions (e.g., Geosat, TOPEX/Poseidon, ERS-1/2, Envisat and Jason-1/2/3) have been providing vital measurements of global ocean surface topography since 1991.
-The latest altimetry missions (e.g., HY2a/2b, Ka-band altimetry SARAL/Altika, SAR and SARIn altimetry CryoSat-2 and Sentinel-3A/B, and laser altimetry ICEsat-2) are providing higher resolution observations.
+The latest altimetry missions (e.g., HY2a/2b, Ka-band altimetry SARAL/Altika, SAR and SARIn altimetry Cry-oSat-2 and Sentinel-3A/B, and laser altimetry ICEsat-2) are providing higher resolution observations.
 The upcoming Jason-CS/Sentinel-6 mission includes two identical satellites scheduled to launch in 2020 (satellite A) and 2025 (satellite B), which will continue measuring the sea level for at least a decade.
-The future Surface Water and Ocean Topography (SWOT) satellite mission equipped with radar interferometry, due to launch in 2021, will substantially improve measurements of sea surface heights and surface water hydrology at finer scales that has not been possible before.
-In addition, the in situ GNSS reflectometry (GNSS-R) and the NASA CYGNSS 8-satellite constellation have been providing water/sea level, landcover, water/snow extents, wave and wind measurements.
+The future Surface Water and Ocean Topography (SWOT) satellite mission equipped with radar interferometry, due to launch in 2021, will substantially improve measurements of sea surface heights and surface water hydrology at finer scales; this has not been possible before.
+In addition, the in situ GNSS reflectometry (GNSS-R) and the NASA CYGNSS 8-satellite constellation have been providing water/sea level, land cover, water/snow extents, wave and wind measurements.

 The growing altimetry datasets are driving technological leaps forward for satellite geodesy and oceanography.
 At the same time, they will bridge an observational gap on a spatial-temporal domain critical for solving interdisciplinary problems of considerable societal benefit.
-The purpose of this IAG sub-commission is to promote innovative research using historic and future altimeter observations to study local, regional, and global geophysical processes, with emphasis on emerging cross-disciplinary applications using satellite altimetry, and in combination with other in situ data sets and techniques including hydrography data, GNSS-R, CYGNSS, SAR/InSAR and GRACE/GOCE.
+The purpose of this Sub-commission is to promote innovative research using historic and future altimeter observations to study local, regional,and global geophysical processes, with emphasis on emerging cross-disciplinary appli-cations using satellite altimetry, and in combination with other in situ data sets and techniques including hydrography data, GNSS-R, CYGNSS, SAR/InSAR and GRACE/GOCE.

 Objectives

-• Establish a close link between this sub-commission and the International Altimeter Service (IAS) and data product providers, in order to (1) establish scientific forums to discuss new results, (2) bring new algorithms from expert research into data production, and (3) encourage development of data products that more directly facilitate cross-disciplinary applications using satellite altimetry;
+• Establish a close link with the International Altimeter Service (IAS) and data product providers, in order to (1) establish scientific forums to discuss new results, (2) bring new algorithms from expert research into data production, and (3) encourage development of data products that more directly facilitate cross-disciplinary applications using satellite altimetry.

-• Focus on capabilities of the very high spatial resolution from SAR and SARAL altimeters, as well as upcoming SWOT, for precisely modelling the marine gravity field, mean sea surface, bathymetry and ocean mean dynamic topography, as well as temporal variations induced by solid Earth processes and the global terrestrial water cycle; and
+• Focus on capabilities of the very high spatial resolution from SAR and SARAL altimeters, as well as upcoming SWOT, for precisely modelling the marine gravityfield, mean sea surface, bathymetry and ocean mean dynamic topography, as well as temporal variations induced by solid Earth processes and the global terrestrial water cycle.

 • Promote cross-disciplinary research on the shapes and temporal variations of land/ice/ocean surfaces, such as studies of long-term ocean variability, regional and global sea level changes, mountain glaciers/ice-sheet ablations/accumulations, permafrost degradation, coastal and ice-shelf ocean tides, vertical displacements at major tectonic-active zone, land subsidence and other geophysical processes.